 But this was close-to-home; literally and figuratively.
 It was Athlone where I was the UDF chair for this region of the Western Cape in the early to mid-80’s; Opera and classical music lover and frequent activist and organizer of resistance, through the 85/86 states of emergencies including, ironically, boycotter of the Eoan Group as an institution.
 I was on my way to that historically infamous building, the Joseph stone that had remained impervious to transformation even in the ‘new SA’.

-But it was also about Lionel Fourie (my father) and his famous band of singers and with hindsight a remarkable generation of multitalented and multifaceted individuals who took on Italian Opera and succeeded.
+But it was also about being the son of Lionel Fourie, Rigoletto of the Eoan and his famous band of singers and with hindsight a remarkable generation of multitalented and multifaceted individuals who took on Italian Opera and succeeded.

-The workshop of the Groupers (as they were called) that day spoke to two elements that confront the difficulties that ordinary people have telling their stories in their own terms of the apartheid experience:
+The workshop of the Groupers (as they were called) that day spoke to difficult aspects that confront ordinary people having to tell their stories, in their own terms of the Apartheid experience.

 The internecine aftermath of organizations in post-Apartheid that became invested in a narrative for their own vested interests and resisting transformation towards opening up, unpacking sometimes painful memories and stories; in this case the Groupers had been requesting for a number of years that the archives and documents be opened up in order to constitutionally re-engage the organization and transform it through an AGM and re-launch.
 They had gathered to confront the current leadership and Eoan Group Trust and wanted self-ownership of their memories and history and to table what is possible in the ‘new South Africa’.